scarletjs/scarlet/README.md

 Scarlet provides interceptors with a view into the main method being called.
 When an interceptor gets called the *2nd* argument contains an invocation object containing:

 * args - the arguments passed into the method
+* methodName - the method name being intercepted
 * object - the *this* context of the called method
+* executionEndDate - the start datetime of the method execution
+* executionStartDate - the start datetime of the method execution
 * result - result of the method called (populated after main method gets called)

 Here is an example of how to get result and args from the invocation object: